-United Way and its partners stabilize people in crisis with emergency food, safe shelter and housing services.
-We provide support to people experiencing domestic violence.
-And we help people learn job skills to increase their earnings so they can become self-sufficient.
+United Way stabilizes people in crisis with emergency food and housing services.
+We provide support to families experiencing domestic violence.
+And we help people learn job skills so they can become self-sufficient.

-Prevention is a core strategy.
+Prevention is key.
 We also leverage resources and partnerships to improve the efficiency and capacity of services in our region.
+We're working to:

-We meet these goals through timely action and measurable outcomes.
+These goals are met through timely action and measurable outcomes.
 In 2012, United Way: